evanpetersen919/TripSaver/huggingface_space/README_DEPLOY.md

 ### Out of Memory

-1. Use CPU Basic (free) - LLaVA loads with 4-bit quantization
+1. Use CPU Basic (free) - sufficient for CLIP + EfficientNet
 2. Or upgrade to T4 GPU ($0.60/hr)

 ### Model Download Slow